Hafi38/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-10. Great leaders are willing to sacrifice the numbers to save the people.
+11. Don't hate the hacker, hate the code